fontaine618/starter-academic/content/authors/simfont/_index.md

 - Visitors
 ---

-I currently am a second year Ph.D student in Statistics at the University of Michigan.
-My curent research, under the supervision of Prof. Ji Zhu, involves latent variable models and variational inference applied to network data.
+I'm a third year Ph.D. student in Statistics at the University of Michigan.
+My current research, under the supervision of Prof. Ji Zhu, involves latent variable models and variational inference applied to network data.
 I previously worked as a Data Science intern at the Ubisoft Montreal User Research Lab on online skill rating algorithms using approximate Bayesian inference.
 I did a master’s thesis at the University of Montreal on an adaptive Multiple-Try Metropolis algorithm aimed at sampling from complex distributions.